cfrt-dev/kube-ctf/platform/README.md

 - [ ] Properly handle login state of user
 - [ ] Add transaction for all function which use db and make request to external service
-- [ ] Add basic admin page
-- [ ] Add functionality to add challenges via admin page
-- [-] Dynamicly get challenges from db instead of mock data
 - [ ] Rewrite all api routes to server component with auth checked
+- [ ] Add more field to challenge editor (resources, internet access, external links)
-- [ ] Save submitted flags to db
+- [ ] Add sort functionality to challenge table in admin page
+- [ ] Add image prefetching and auto start for static deployed challenges
+- [ ] Implement file upload
+- [ ] Add platform setting page